 Information in Notary journals also has helped investigators locate and arrest dishonest signers who attempted to commit fraud or forgeries.

-Some states require a journal's format to include certain features.
-For example, Arizona specifies that traditional Notaries must keep a paper journal, while Notaries authorized to perform remote online notarizations (RON) are required to record information about remote notarizations in a permanent, tamper-evident electronic format that complies with the rules adopted by the secretary of state.
-Tennessee requires the journal to be a "well-bound book" or "an appropriate electronic form."
-If not specified by state law, the NNA recommends that Notaries keep a journal with bound pages, and that entries be recorded in chronological order to prevent tampering.
+Some states require a journal’s format to include certain features.
+For example, Arizona specifies that Traditional and Electronic Notaries must keep a paper journal, while Notaries authorized to perform remote online notarizations (RON) in Arizona are required to record information about remote notarizations in a permanent, tamper-evident electronic format.
+Tennessee requires the journal to be a “well-bound book” or “an appropriate electronic form.”
+If not specified by state law, the NNA recommends that Notaries keep a paper journal with bound pages, or a secure electronic journal, and that entries be recorded in chronological order to prevent tampering.

 Some states specify in their Notary laws what information can and cannot be recorded in a journal entry.
-California requires Notaries record the date, time and type of notarization; type of document notarized; the signature of each signer notarized; how the signer was identified; the fee charged, if any, and the signer's thumbprint if the document notarized is a power of attorney, deed, quitclaim deed, deed of trust or other document affecting real property.
+California requires Notaries to record the date, time and type of notarization; type of document notarized; the signature of each signer notarized; how each signer was identified; the fee charged, if any; and the signer’s right thumbprint if the document notarized is a power of attorney, deed, quitclaim deed, deed of trust or other document affecting real property.

-Texas and Montana require Notaries to record how each signer was identified but prohibit Notaries from recording a signer's personal identifying numbers such as a Social Security number or the serial number of any identification documents presented.
-You should always follow your state's laws when entering journal information.
+Montana and Texas require Notaries to record how each signer was identified but prohibit Notaries from recording a signer’s personal identifying numbers such as a Social Security number or the serial number of any identification documents presented.
+Texas also prohibits Notaries from asking for biometric information such as a thumbprint for a Notary journal entry.
+You should always follow your state’s laws when entering journal information.

 If your state does not provide guidance, the NNA recommends including the following information in each entry: